jorgechato/jorgechato/README.md

-### Yo!
+### Hi there!

-This is Jorge, a Software Engineer, SRE expert and Grey Hat Hacker.
+This is Jorge, a Software Engineer, code lover and Grey Hat Hacker.

 ```rust
 use serde::Serialize;